aaronbloomfield/ics/hws/hw-fuzzing.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Sat, Oct 14: improved the explanations in the advanced fuzzing section; no changes made to the requirements.

 ### Setup